gramian/code-ini/README.md

 ### Field Values

-It is recommended to use only [printable ASCII](https://en.wikipedia.org/wiki/ASCII#Printable_characters characters).
+It is recommended to use only [printable ASCII characters](https://en.wikipedia.org/wiki/ASCII#Printable_characters).

 ### Declaration Header

-Optionally, a code.ini declaration may be included as a first line:
+Optionally, a **code-ini** declaration may be included as a first line:

 `# code.ini`